oa-333/elog/README.md

 It serves as a semantic module entity.
 From one Log Source many loggers can be obtained, one for each logging class/file.
 A logger is the logging client's end point, with which log messages are partially formatted, before being sent to log targets for actual logging.

+Here is a simple example of defining a log source and obtaining a logger.